DenzelPenzel/go-practice/readme.md

 ### Channels

-Synchronous Communication:

-- Send Operation: when a goroutine tries to send a value into a non-buffered channel, it will block until another goroutine is ready to receive that value
+- Send Operation: send a value into a non-buffered channel, it will block until another goroutine is ready to receive that value

-- Receive Operation: when a goroutine tries to receive from a non-buffered channel, it will block until another goroutine sends a value into that channel
+- Receive Operation: receive from a non-buffered channel, it will block until another goroutine sends a value into that channel

 ```
 package main